-Propulsion Structural Analyst at Relativity Space
+Propulsion Structural Analyst at Relativity Space (Greater LA Area, CA)

 This position will lead structural analyses for engine development and provide guidance to responsible engineers and designers within the propulsion team.
 You will perform detailed thermal and structural analysis of propulsion system components using finite element analysis (FEA) and hand calculations.
 You will work closely with propulsion and vehicle teams to design engine hardware for structural integrity, life, performance, weight, and cost requirements.
 In order to be successful in this role, you should be someone who thrives in ambiguity and is able to lead their own projects into completion.